 Permitting and grid connection application – SkyFire submits and takes care of ALL the permitting paperwork required for your project (Electrical, Building and/or Development permits) including the application to connect your system to the grid.

-Installation and commissioning – The next step is the installation of your custom solar panel array by our highly trained and experienced installation crews.
+Step Five Installation and commissioning – The next step is the installation of your custom solar panel array by our highly trained and experienced installation crews.
 An agreed upon date is determined for your installation in advance so you know when to expect us to arrive.

 Electrical Inspection and meter change – Once step 5 is completed then an electrical inspection with be conducted by the local inspection authority and your electrical meter will be changed to a bi-directional meter so that any excess energy can enter the grid where you will receive credit on your bill.

-Final walk through – Your project manager will walk you through your new system, provide your systems manuals and answer any remaining questions you may have.
+The final walkthrough – Your project manager will walk you through your new system, provide your systems manuals and answer any remaining questions you may have.